What People Say About Doug Chin

 U.S. News-Best Lawyers®,"Best Law Firms" Comment

 Hawaii litigation attorney Doug Chin has extensive experience in state and federal courts, from Hawaii to the United States Supreme Court, and experience in managing state and local government agencies at the highest levels.
 Mr. Chin focuses his practice in commercial litigation, administrative law and government relations.
 Mr. Chin is rated AV Preeminent® by Martindale-Hubbell®; the highest rating possible, for his skill and integrity.
 Mr. Chin has been named to the 2020 The Best Lawyers in America© list in the practice areas of Commercial Litigation and Government Relations Practice, Administrative/Regulatory Law and Civil Rights Law.
-Mr. Chin has been recognized as a "Litigation Star" by Benchmark Litigation.
+Mr. Chin has been recognized in 2020 as a "Litigation Star" by Benchmark Litigation.